allegory-software/allegory-sdk/MAKING-WIDGETS.md

 * work in different types of containers: inline, block, flex, grid.
 * be instantiable from both html and JavaScript with all the features.
 * allow any property changes while the widget is live.
-  * this alone increases complexity substantially, at least for DOM-based widgets, less so for canvas-drawn widgets.
+  * this alone increases complexity and bug surface substantially, at least for DOM-based widgets, a little less so for canvas-drawn widgets.
 * not leak event listeners when detached from DOM.
 * maintain hidden input elements to work in forms.
 * work at any inherited font size.
 * use only theme colors.
 * update itself when resized.
 * fire events on state changes.
-* be stylable with css classes describing its inner parts.
+* be stylable with css classes that describe its inner parts.
 * have stylable state by setting html attributes and/or css classes for state.
-* have reasonable min and max dimensions even if its a stretchable widget.
+* have reasonable min and max dimensions even if its a stretching widget.
 * be focusable (if interactive), and have good keyboard interaction.
 * allow it to be disabled (means no focus, no hover, faded-looking, etc.).
-* if it has text input, never "correct" what the user is typing in or pasting!
+* if it has text input, never "correct" what the user is typing in or pasting in!
   * IOW, validation should only warn, not slap the hand, that's bad experience.
   * this means having input value and output value as two separate things.
 * if it has an inner `<input>`, show the focus ring on the outer container when focusing the input.
-* if it's a dropdown, allow keyboard navigation on the picker while it's open.
+* for a dropdown, allow keyboard navigation on the picker while it's open.
 * if dragging is involved, start dragging after a threshold distance (5-10px).
   * you also need an event-based protocol for drag & drop between widgets.
 * show validation errors as a popup or have a separate linked widget for that.